-- 6. Optional: To prevent non-administrators from promoting applications to the environment, select the Protect check box. - 7.
-Optional: To enforce random secret generation and restrict non-administrators from creating their own, select the Generate Client Secret on Promotion check box.
-PingCentral will generate random client secrets. - Optional: To add an identity provider certificate, select the appropriate certificate in the Signing Certificate list or to upload your own certificate, click Choose and enter the certificate password in the appropriate field.
+- 1. Click Next. - 2.
+On the Name Environment page, complete the Name, Short Code, and Description fields. - 3.
+Optional: : To prevent non-administrators from promoting applications to the environment, select the Protect check box. - 4.
+Click Save and Continue. - 5.
+Optional: To add an identity provider certificate, select the appropriate certificate in the Signing Certificate list or to upload your own certificate, click Choose and enter the certificate password in the appropriate field.
 Click Save and Close.

-Result: The environment is displayed on the Environments page.
+The environment is displayed on the Environments page.
 If you chose to protect the environment, a shield icon displays next to its name.
 A PF icon also displays.
 The color of this icon represents the status of the environment.
 A green PF icon indicates that the environment is verified while a red PF icon indicates that the environment isn't verified.